-Please note that DOC has developed model ACE language that may be updated periodically.
-The model easement and related documents are available on the DOC web site.
+Please note that the Department has developed model ACE language specific to the SALC Program that may be updated periodically.
+The model easement and related documents are available on the Department web site.

 The model easement ensures that all important terms and conditions are described and serves to streamline the approval process.
 The model easement will be used as a starting point and will be customized as needed to reflect individual property characteristics.
 Grant applicants should use the model easement when discussing ACE restrictions with landowners and appraisers.